Chevrolet C/K (third generation): Chassis

 Third-generation C/K pickups have a high tensile strength carbon steel ladder type frame with a "drop center" design.
 The steering system is a variable-ratio recirculating ball steering gear; hydraulic power assist was optional.

 On all pickup trucks, the model line was fitted with front self-adjusting disc brakes and rear finned drum brakes.
-Power-assisted brakes were optional, with either four-wheel hydraulic Hydra-Boost or Vacuum-Boost power assist.
+Power-assisted brakes, with either four-wheel hydraulic Hydra-Boost or Vacuum-Boost power assist, were standard on all models except C10, where they were optional.

 C-Series pickups included two-wheel drive and featured an independent front suspension (IFS) system with contoured lower control "A" arms and coil springs.
-Rear suspension (marketed as Load Control by GM) was dual-stage multi-leaf springs supporting a live rear axle, replacing the coil-spring configuration of the previous two generations.
+Rear suspension (marketed as Load Control by GM) was dual-stage multi-leaf springs supporting a live rear axle, replacing the coil-spring configuration (on 1/2- and 3/4-ton models) of the previous two generations.
 To further stabilize the rear axle under loads or acceleration, the rear shock absorbers were placed asymmetrically from one another (on each side of the rear axle).
+The optional Camper Special package (available on 3/4- and 1-ton pickups) added heavier duty springs, shocks, and sway bars to increase maximum payload to accommodate slide-in pickup truck campers.

 The wheelbase length was extended to 117.5 in (2,985 mm) for short wheelbase pickups, and 131.5 in (3,340 mm) for long wheelbase pickups.
-For 1-ton pickups, a dual rear-wheel option (called "Big Dooley") was introduced, alongside a four-door crew-cab; the latter used a 164.5-inch wheelbase on either single or dual rear wheels.
+For 1-ton pickups, a dual-rear-wheel option (called "Big Dooley") with a 10,000-pound GVWR was introduced, alongside a four-door crew-cab; the latter used a 164.5-inch wheelbase on either single or dual rear wheels.